 There is a way to find a calmer, more focused state of mind right now.
 Even if you haven’t been able to meditate before …

 CAPS provides group counseling, workshops, brief individual counseling and referral services to TCNJ students.
 Services are confidential; no record of counseling appears on the student’s permanent academic record.
 CAPS is staffed by a team of licensed mental health professionals as well as interns from both master’s and doctoral degree granting programs, under direct supervision from licensed professionals.
 During the initial consultation with the student, the student and the therapist will create a plan best suited to meet the students’ needs.
 Resources that may be included are those within CAPS, other campus offices, and/or through an outside provider.

 Please familiarize yourself with CAPS services:

-To begin this process, please fill out a Request for Services Form (RFS).
+To request services at CAPS, please fill out a Request for Services Form (RFS).

 For Immediate Concerns: Call 911 or Campus Police 609-771-2345

 New Jersey Hopeline at 1-855-654-6735